10 Steps to Help You Get a Great Night’s Sleep

 That is ineffective!

-Without normal sleep schedule, your body and mind are not only unable to heal and revitalize,
+Without a normal sleep schedule, your body and mind are not only unable to heal and revitalize,

 but you are actually depleting rather than replenishing your energy.